Ink Business Preferred℠ Credit Card

 - Ongoing APR: How much it will cost to finance purchases on the card.
 This Chase business credit card charges an ongoing APR as low as 17.49%, which is about five percentage points higher than the best ongoing APR among travel rewards cards.

 The Chase Ink Business PreferredSM card is one of the best small business credit cards available today.
 It offers top notch rewards that are outsized compared with cards that charge a similar annual fee.
 This card is also part of Chase’s Ultimate Rewards program, which means your redemption rate could reach 3.75% per dollar spent or more when you redeem points for travel online at Chase.

 How We Evaluate Travel Rewards Business Credit Cards

-When grading travel rewards business credit cards like the Chase Ink Business PreferredSM card, we weight ongoing rewards, introductory rewards, and additional features heaviest.
+When grading travel rewards small business credit cards like the Chase Ink Business PreferredSM card, we weight ongoing rewards, introductory rewards, and additional features heaviest.
 We also take into account the annual fee, introductory no-interest period, and ongoing APRs.

 We graded the Chase Ink Business PreferredSM card using the following methodology:

 Based on our 5-star rating system where 20 points equals 1 star, the Chase Ink Business PreferredSM card is one of the best small business credit cards available.
 In cases where cards receive perfect scores in most categories, we may award bonus points to boost the card’s rating.

 The Chase Ink Business PreferredSM card offers one of the best introductory rewards programs on the market, which is why it earns bonus points in that section of the grading criteria.
 The Capital One® Spark® Miles for Business offers 50,000 miles after you spend $5,000 within the first three months and 150,000 bonus miles when you spend $50,000 in the first 6 months of your account opening.